How eCommerce Content Teams Can Leverage AI to Prep For Amazon Prime Day

 2. Banish Amazon restricted keywords from your descriptions

-A couple of pointers to know about Amazon’s restricted keywords:
+Here are a few things you need to know about Amazon’s restricted keywords:

-• This list gets updated every year.
+- This list gets updated every year.

-• You could unknowingly be using the keywords from this list as some of them are awfully common in product content (e.g., “made in,” “on sale,” and “perfect for”).
+- You could unknowingly be using the keywords from this list as some of them are awfully common in product content (e.g., “made in,” “on sale,” and “perfect for”).

-• These keywords could also have other associated issues, too, such as misrepresentation of product benefits, trademark infringement, etc.
+- These keywords could also have other associated issues, too, such as misrepresentation of product benefits, trademark infringement, etc.

 Describely has an in-built Amazon-restricted keyword list, which you can find in your “AI Rulesets” tab.
-If this option is hidden, click on Add Rule > Restricted Keywords.
+(If this option is hidden, click on Add Rule > Restricted Keywords.)

 3. Add need-to-know product details with data enrichment